wiswis01/wiswis01/README.md

 - 👋 Hi, I’m @wissal
 - 👀 I’m interested in AI, journaling and languages
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Conversational AI proojects
+- 💞️ I’m looking to collaborate on Conversational AI projects
-- 📫 How to reach me
 - ⚡ Fun fact: I threw a gas bottle out of fearness when it opened while in my hands